kaitai/fuel-and-food/README.md

 # fuel-and-food
-A tutorial on looking at changing relationships between time series
+A tutorial on looking at changing relationships between time series.
+This is quick & dirty, but all the code is here!